 SharePoint Content Management

 SharePoint offers rich content management features.
 Lists and Libraries are the core content management components allowing you to store data and documents with the possibility to enrich them with custom metadata.
 Furthermore, we'll look at the editing and filtering experience you get as well as customizing your lists and libraries into different views in order to satisfy the needs of your colleagues.

 - Fundamentals of Apps, Lists and Libraries

-- Discovering a Custom List, Document Library, Contacts and Task List
+- Discovering a Custom List, Document Library and Contacts

 - Working with the Filter and Details Pane